Frequently Asked Questions

 How can we submit our paper to your journal?

-You can submit your paper by clicking on “Submit” on the journal website.
+You can submit your paper by clicking on “Submit Papers” in our journals.